Pamplona Airport

 Pamplona Airport is an airport in Pamplona, Navarra, Spain (IATA: PNA, ICAO: LEPP).
 It is 3.7 mi from the city of Pamplona, Navarra's capital.
 It is between Noáin and Esquiroz.
-It is a public airport managed by AENA.
+It is a public airport managed by Aena.

+History

+The new terminal and control tower of the airport were opened on 24 November 2010.
+The old terminal and old control tower sit right next to the new terminal and have various uses at the moment.

+Between 2017 and beginning of 2020 Lufthansa flew between Pamplona and Frankfurt daily, but the service was discontinued in March 2020 due to the COVID-19 outbreak.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Pamplona Airport:

 Public transport

+Bus

-From 6 November 2017, Line A of Pamplona City Transport connects the airport with the city center and the Renfe train station every hour.
+Since 6 November 2017, Line A of Pamplona City Transport connects the airport with the city center and the Renfe train station every hour.
+Due to low ridership the bus service was cancelled a year and a half later.

+Car

+In addition to regular taxis, since August 2019 a taxi service is offered between Paseo Sarasate and the airport.
+It drives several times per day in both directions, and passengers need to make a reservation in advance.